North Texas Wild: Who’s watching out for the Great Trinity Forest and the future of Pemberton Hill?

 Right, Big Spring turtle.

-• The Activists Ben Sandifer, Ted Barker, North Texas Master Naturalists and others who are working with Billy and Zada Pemberton, speaking up for a place whose importance few understand.
+• The Activists Ted Barker, North Texas Master Naturalists and others who are working with Billy and Zada Pemberton, speaking up for a place whose importance few understand.

 LIFE ALONG THE RIVER

 It’s a bright October afternoon and unseasonably hot.
-I am trying to keep pace with the 6-foot-8-inch naturalist Ben Sandifer, who operates the Dallas Trinity Trails blog.
-He’s leading me on a hike through the history and nature of this corner of the Great Trinity Forest, an area called Big Spring at Pemberton Hill.
+A guide is leading me on a hike through the history and nature of this corner of the Great Trinity Forest, an area called Big Spring at Pemberton Hill.
 It’s tucked behind land long owned by Billy and Zada Pemberton, and Billy’s father, Edward Case Pemberton, before that.
-The Pembertons are, says Sandifer, the reason much of the natural beauty of the place still exists.

 Edward Case Pemberton’s acreage was once the farmstead of John Neely Bryan, the founder of Dallas, and his young bride Margaret Beeman, whose father taught Bryan how to be a mercantile man.
 Standing upon the long crest of what is now called Pemberton Hill, one of the highest points in the county, the Bank of America tower and other downtown skyscrapers are visible amid the forest gaps.
 A safe 40 feet above the Trinity River, a long, slow slope merges into the lush bottomland of the river, not far from its juncture with White Rock Creek, upon whose bluffs Beeman’s parents lived.